Expert agricultural and rural land solicitors

 Agricultural land for sale/ development

-Our farms and estate experts deal with all types of property disposals ranging from small paddocks to hundreds of acres of land.
-We can guide you through the sale process which includes considering any leases, licences, rights of way or easements which exist or need to be granted to access land which has been retained.
-Our team of experts will liaise directly with your agent throughout the process on order to complete the sale of your property as smoothly as possible.
+We can guide you through the sales process, which includes considering any leases, licences, rights of way or easements that exist or need to be granted to access land that has been retained.
+Our team of agricultural solicitors will liaise directly with your agent throughout the process to complete the sale of your property as smoothly as possible.

 Farm succession

-Succession planning can be a complex, emotive and challenging process but essential to ensure a smooth transition of the management and ownership of any business.
-Having a succession plan in place is particularly relevant with farming businesses where often family and business are very much intertwined.
+Having a succession plan in place is particularly relevant with farming businesses, where family and business are often very much intertwined.
 A succession plan will not only help to secure business continuity but also prevent a lot of heartache for loved ones in the future.

 Our team of succession planners will work with you to ensure all your life’s work passes to the next generation in the most tax efficient way and with minimal disruption to the business and family life.